Child protection structures

 • Intervene in so-called placement establishments: educational placement establishments (EPE), closed educational centers (CEF), reinforced educational centers (CER), open educational units (UEMO), etc.

-• Intervene in public-sector services: territorial educational services in the open environment (STEMO), court educational offices (PEAT).
+• Intervene in public-sector services: territorial educational services for the open environment (STEMO), court educational offices (PEAT).

 Main source of funding

-Financed by the Ministry of Justice, via credits from the State's "Justice" mission programs.
+Financed by the Ministry of Justice, via credits from programs in the State's "Justice" mission.

 Professionals involved in care